 Even if you do not wish to pursue a career in accounting a basic knowledge of finance and accounting can help you a lot when opening a small business or doing your own taxes during tax season.

 Studying accounting basics can be done in many effective ways by attending workshops, attaining a university degree or reading many informative books.
-Superprof is here to show readers what are the best books to read and examine in order to acquire a basic knowledge in the field of accounting.
+Superprof is here to show readers what are the best books to read and examine in order to acquire a basic knowledge in the field of accounting before taking an exam.

 Different Types of Accountancy